-- Fostering Advancements in Shipping and Transportation for the Long-term Achievement of National Efficiencies (FASTLANE): Introduced in the FAST Act as a new federal discretionary funding program, to fund critical freight and highway projects across the country.
-The implementation of the first round of this grant program is currently underway; funds will be programmed into the TIP after project selection has been completed. - Transportation Infrastructure Finance and Innovation Act (TIFIA): The TIFIA program provides federal credit assistance in financing surface transportation projects of regional and national significance.
+• Transportation Infrastructure Finance and Innovation Act (TIFIA): The TIFIA program provides federal credit assistance in financing surface transportation projects of regional and national significance.
 Projects must cost at least \$50 million or 33.3% of a state's annual appropriation of federal-aid funds, whichever is less; Intelligent Traffic System (ITS) projects have a lower project cost requirement of \$15 million.
 Federal credit assistance under TIFIA in the form of secured loans, loan guarantees, or standby lines of credit provides more flexibility in repayment terms and potentially more favorable interest rates than private capital market alternatives.

 - Transportation Investment Generating Economic Recovery (TIGER): TIGER grants are awarded on a competitive basis for projects that will have a significant impact on the Nation, a metropolitan area, or a region.
-Since the TIGER program was first created in 2009, \$4.6 billion has been awarded for capital investments in surface transportation infrastructure over seven rounds of competitive grants.
+Since the TIGER program was first created in 2009, \$5.6 billion has been awarded for capital investments in surface transportation infrastructure over nine rounds of competitive grants.
 TIGER funds will be programmed into the TIP after they have been awarded. - Earmarks: Earmarks are the provision of funds through Congressional action, either legislation or appropriations, to specific projects.
 In 2011, Congress eliminated earmarks from use.
 However, many earmarks remain programmed in the TIP (either in the four active years of the TIP or in prior years) on active and ongoing projects.
 In addition, the Consolidated Appropriations Act, 2016 included a provision that enables States to repurpose unobligated balances on earmarks that are more than ten years old.
 MTC will amend the TIP as necessary to reflect programming changes that may be required by the implementation of this provision.